 As the most famous spot along the Great Ocean Road, 12 Apostles is not to be missed.

-After visiting the 12 Apostles, drive over to the small parking lot of Gibson Steps.
-I went at the end of summer and arrived pretty early, so parking wasn’t an issue.
+From the 12 Apostles, drive over to the small parking lot of Gibson Steps.
+I went at the end of summer and arrived early, so parking wasn’t an issue.
 If the parking lot is full, it is possible to walk from the 12 Apostles parking lot.

 Island Arch Lookout

-At the top of all the limestone rocks, there is a viewing platform where you can see the cliffs and limestone pillars against the turquoise ocean.
+At the top of all the limestone rocks is a viewing platform where you can see the cliffs and limestone pillars against the turquoise ocean.

-From Gibson Steps, drive to a few minutes heading north until you reach the parking lot for all the lookout points.
-There are many signs on the road so you will not miss it.
+From Gibson Steps, drive for a few minutes heading north until you reach the parking lot for all the lookout points.
+There are many signs on the road so you will not miss them.

 Loch Ard Gorge

 Named after a shipwreck along the coast, Loch Ard Gorge is one of the best sites in Port Campbell National Park.
-I can totally understand why.
-Dramatic cliffs surround the sandy beach, thus creating a small nook along the coastal line where you can only access by a steep staircase.
+I can totally understand why: dramatic cliffs surround the sandy beach which it creates a small nook along the coastal line that you can only access by a steep staircase.
 It is one of the most picturesque beaches I’ve ever seen.

-After taking in the view from Island Arch Lookout, follow the set of stairs that takes you to the secluded beach.
+After taking in the view from Island Arch Lookout, follow the stairs that take you to the secluded beach.
 The water is perfect for a morning swim.